 But the real shock comes from what was allegedly said next.

 According to the discussion, even if investors reached the office together, “nothing would change,” and the situation would remain the same.
-The conversation also reportedly mentioned that if pressure increased publicly, the matter could simply be handled through police involvement.

 For many viewers, this did not sound like reassurance at all.
 It sounded like investors were slowly losing hope.

-How To File A Complaint Against Research Analyst?
+How To Complaint Against Shares Bazaar Online?

 If you or someone you know has been affected, do not wait.